espocrm/documentation/administration/workflows.md

 * _Was equals_ - whether the field was equal to specific value before the workflow was triggered.
 * _Changed_ - whether the field was changed before the workflow were triggered.

+There are two ways how conditions can be specified: with UI confition builder or with formula.
+Formula provides an ability to define conditions of any complexity.
+To read about formula syntax follow [this article](formula.md).
+Note: There should not be delimiter `;` used in formula if you define condition.

 ## Actions